 - Previously have had weight-loss surgery and want help in maintaining a healthy weight

 This program is not a good fit for people who are in a hurry to lose weight.
-We also offer other options:
+We also offer another option:

 How Lifestyle Weight Loss Program Works

 Participants in the Lifestyle Weight Loss Program meet weekly in a group setting.
 This is an education-based program that does

 not have a strict diet or meal replacement plan.
 Our registered dietitian leads supportive and engaging sessions to help you focus on improving your habits and mindset about fitness, nutrition and lifestyle.

 You will learn proven behavior-modification strategies that will inspire you to be more active during the day, improve the quality of your diet and stay on track even when eating out or under stress.